2024 NC Logo_full color CMYK Transparent

 What is important to consider in managing managers?
 Your managers are an extension of you and your goals.
 These need to align and be reflective of who you represent as their leader.
 Your managers will learn from your management of them and your insight on how they work with and lead their teams.
 Working closely with your managers by observing behaviors in action and providing timely and constructive feedback, can impact real growth in these skills.
 Management needs to replicate true leadership.

-Meal Plan Market Data 2024; New Formats and Case Studies
+Meal Plan Market Data 2024: New Formats and Case Studies (BA)

-Amanda Armstrong, VP marketing, northeast, Chartwells Higher Education
+Amanda Armstrong, vice president of marketing, Northeast, Chartwells Higher Education

 Join us for a forward-looking exploration of the future of meal plans, taking into account the evolving needs of Generation Z and upcoming Generation Alpha.
 We'll delve into emerging meal plans trends and insights that are reshaping the dining landscape on college campuses and discuss how meal plans can adapt to meet the expectations of these generations.
 You will learn about current average meal plan market pricing and meal plan types across the US by regions.
 Additionally, we will share real-life case studies from campuses across the country.
 Lastly, we'll spotlight innovative programming designed to enhance the overall value of meal plans, creating an engaging and fulfilling dining experience that aligns with what students both need and desire.
 Join us as we navigate the exciting intersection of meal plans, student preferences, and the value of the dining experience.